Nathan Hare: Career

 Other early members of the editorial board included Shirley Chisholm, later elected to the US Congress; Imamu Baraka, a noted playwright; Angela Davis, scholar and activist; Dempsey Travis, Max Roach, John Oliver Killens, Ossie Davis, Shirley Graham Du Bois, Ron Karenga, and Lerone Bennett.

 The first issue attracted attention because of its cover design.
 In addition, Hare used it to promote articles and thinkers from the First Pan African Cultural Festival in Algiers, which he had attended.
 He published articles from leading African intellectuals as well as the American activist Stokely Carmichael and recently exiled Black Panther leader, Eldridge Cleaver.
 Nathan wrote the lead article, "Algiers 1969: The First Pan African Cultural Festival," to "set the tone" of the journal.
 This article was reprinted in Abraham Chapman's New Black Voices (a 1972 paperback Mentor Book from New American Library).
 Its title was featured on a cover that included pieces by Eldridge Cleaver, John Oliver Killens, Ernest J. Gaines, Robert Hayden, Malcolm X, Chester Himes, Imamu Amiri Baraka, Nikki Giovanni, Margaret Walker, James Baldwin, Ralph Ellison and Ishmael Reed.

 Through friends and contacts of Hare's wife Julia, who was then Public Information Director of the Western Regional office of the National Committee against Discrimination in Housing, The Black Scholar was featured in Newsweek under an article entitled, "From the Ebony Tower."
 The New York Times would soon call it "the most important journal devoted to black issues since 'The Crisis,'" the journal of the National Association for the Advancement of Colored People (NAACP).

-Hare leftThe Black Scholar in 1975, in an ideological dispute over the direction of the journal.
+Hare left The Black Scholar in 1975, in an ideological dispute over the direction of the journal.
 In an open letter, he said that the editorial board had become too enamored of marxist thought and was not publishing enough other representatives of black nationalist culture.

 He changed fields to psychology.
 He earned his second Ph.D., this one in clinical psychology from the California School of Professional Psychology, in San Francisco.
 His dissertation was Black Male/Female Relations.
 Hare set up a private practice of psychotherapy, with offices in San Francisco and Oakland.
 With his new practice, Hare also worked on developing a movement for "A Better Black Family."

 By 1979, in collaboration with his wife, Julia Hare, he founded the Black Think Tank.
 Among its publications was the periodical, Black Male/Female Relationships, which it published for several years.